JosuaCarl/RAMPT/README.md

 - [Sirius](https://bio.informatik.uni-jena.de/software/sirius/)

 ### Usage
+In principle you need two things for RAMPT to be able to run a complete pipeline:
+1. A batch file form MZmine
+2. Data upon which to perform the pipeline

+If those two are entered, you can execute the steps in the scenario one-by-one or as a whole.

+After this, you may go to the Analysis tab (up top) and look at your data.

+You can always look at the detailed documentation of methods

-For detailed information about usage, please refer to the [documentation](https://josuacarl.github.io/RAMPT/)
+For detailed information about usage, please refer to the [Manual](./Manual.md)

 ## Contributing
 Please refer to [Contribute.md](./Contribute.md) for further information about how to contribute to the project.